07-C9/Windows-11-Upgrade/README.md

 # Windows 11 Upgrade as SYSTEM

-This repository demonstrates a workflow to in-place upgrade a computer running Windows 10, to Windows 11, while executing as SYSTEM.
-Used with PDQ Connect but applicable to other management / RMM tools.
+This repository demonstrates a workflow to in-place upgrade a computer running Windows 10 to Windows 11, while executing as SYSTEM.
+Used with PDQ Connect but potentially applicable to other management / RMM tools.

 ## Description